opendocsg/opendoc-state-courts-practice-directions-2021/PART-02-GENERAL-MATTERS.md

-# Part II: Originating Processes and Documents
+# Part II: GENERAL MATTERS

 ## 8. Operating hours of the State Courts